stonezone/PawWatch/README.md

 13. [License](#license)

 ## Highlights
-- **Live trail visualization** – `PetStatusCard`, `PetMapView`, and MapKit overlays show the latest fix, accuracy, and a 100-point breadcrumb trail.
+- **Live trail visualization** – `PetStatusCard`, `PetMapView`, and MapKit overlays show the latest fix, accuracy, and a user-configurable (50–500) breadcrumb trail persisted in shared defaults.
+- **Battery diagnostics** – `PerformanceMonitor` clamps readings to `[0, 1]`, exposes instantaneous vs EMA-smoothed drain metrics, and updates copy across the dashboard, widgets, and watch pills when values are still “estimating.”
+- **Extended runtime guard** – The watch app auto-detects `WKBackgroundModes` support and mirrors a persisted developer toggle so QA can enable extended runtime without editing schemes or environment variables.
+- **Stationary cadence control** – Developer settings tune idle heartbeats (30–60s) and full-fix bursts (90–300s) so the watch still proves liveness while stretching battery during bench tests.
 - **Watch-powered telemetry** – `WatchLocationProvider` keeps an HKWorkout alive, requests best accuracy GPS, and relays data via context, interactive messages, and file transfers.
 - **SPM-centric codebase** – All production Swift code lives in the `pawWatchFeature` Swift Package, so the app targets remain thin wrappers.
 - **Companion-first install** – The iOS build embeds `pawWatch Watch App.app` so sideloading the phone app automatically deploys the Watch app (ideal when Xcode cannot pair directly with a watch).